Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Problem Formulation

-To illustrate the shape of the datapoints in such a dataset, and how they might differ depending on the anomaly, we show three examples taken from the TAS dataset in Figure~\ref{fig:example_ds}.
+We evaluate our approach on data generated by a high-fidelity simulator developed by TAS, similar to the one used in \cite{flammini_meteosat_2024}.
+To illustrate how this dataset looks like depending on the anomaly, we show three examples in Figure~\ref{fig:example_ds}.
 Some early observations indicate that, even in the nominal case, there are sudden variations of the friction independent of the spin rate (for example, the one close to measurement $4000$ in the nominal case).
 Sudden changes in the bearings cause such variations due to, for example, oil accumulations in small pockets.
-Although their presence does not necessarily imply an anomaly in the RWA, they must be considered, since excessive friction changes due to these variations are usually concerning.
-A model that captures the behavior of an RWA must, therefore, model these sudden friction changes.
+Although their presence does not necessarily imply RWA anomalies, they must be considered, since excessive friction changes due to these variations are usually concerning.
+A model that captures the behavior of an RWA must, therefore, include these sudden friction changes.

-Regarding anomalies, Anomaly~1 produces a constant increase of friction torque at all spin rates, while Anomaly~2 increases friction torque proportionally with the spin rate.
+Regarding differences between anomalies, Anomaly~1 produces a constant increase of friction torque at all spin rates, while Anomaly~2 increases friction torque proportionally with the spin rate.
 Additional anomalies relate to friction differences produced in the sudden events described in the previous paragraph.

-Based on these observations and the given dataset from TAS, we state the following problem.

-\textbf{Problem Statement:} Create a model that captures the behavior observed in the TAS dataset, and use it to produce an algorithm that can determine the anomaly affecting an RWA based on a window of spin rate and friction torque measurements.
+\textbf{Problem Statement:} Develop an algorithm that can detect the status $\theta$ of an RWA based on a sequence of measurements $X$ of spin rate and estimated friction torque, and train it based on historical labeled data given as a dataset $D$.